tyler-technologies-oss/tyler-icons/dist.bak/@tylertech/tyler-icons/README.md

 1. Install dependencies: `npm install`
 2. Update any `.svg` in the `svg` directory (if applicable).
-3. Serve the demo site to test the icons: `npm start`
+3. Serve the demo site to test the icons: `npm run serve`
 4. To build the npm package, run the following: `npm run build`

 ### Generating icon metadata